All students at Wilmington Grammar School for Girls have equal access to the broad curriculum.

 This enables them to progress in line with their academic targets.
 The Student Support Team is based at the Lodge and they address the varying needs/learning differences of students.
 These range from MLD, Dyslexia, Dyscalculia to condition and disorder related difficulties such as ASD, ADD, anxiety, visual & hearing impairments; physical disabilities and medical conditions such as epilepsy and eating disorders.

-Some pupils require additional support in terms of organisation, presentation of homework, or with certain subjects.
-Once such pupils have been identified, they can be referred to the mentoring programme or to the Learning Mentors by either a Head of Department or HoH.
+Some students require additional support in terms of organisation, presentation of homework, or with certain subjects.
+Once such students have been identified, they can be referred to the mentoring programme or to the Learning Mentors by either a Head of Department or Head of Year.

 Peer Mentoring takes place during registration times or at lunch times.
-Pupils receive one-to-one support from a Sixth Form pupil.
+Pupils receive one-to-one support from a trained peer mentor within the Sixth Form and Year 10 teams.
 Where appropriate, this support may be delivered in a group setting.
-Parents/guardians are informed of the referrals to mentoring, and their support is important to ensure the pupils meet the targets set.
+Parents/guardians are informed of the referrals to mentoring, and their support is important to ensure the students meet the targets set.
 The scheme is co-ordinated by Student Support.